microsoft/aed-rust-learn-content/automated-tests/includes/1-unit-tests.md

 test result: FAILED.
 1 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-# Expected failures
+## Expected failures

-In many scenarios it is important to test if a condition will cause a `panic!`.
+In many scenarios it's important to test if a condition will cause a `panic!`.

 We can do this by adding another attribute, `should_panic`, to our test function.
 This attribute
 makes a test pass if the code inside the function panics, and makes the test fail if the code inside